Tamupiwa/Auth0-SSO-signup-provisioner/README.md

 # Auth0-SSO-invite-provisioner
-Auth0 actions postlogin script that prevents automatic signups from external Identity Providers (google, azure etc) unless the user has an existing auth0 account.
+Auth0 Post login Actions script that prevents automatic signups from external Identity Providers (google, azure etc) unless the user has an existing auth0 account.
 The script automatically deletes the newly created idenity if there is not an existing (username-password) user with the same email in auth0.
 If an existing user does exist it automatically links them with the new IDP identity and keeps the existing auth0 user as the primary identity (Note: this may not be secure depending on your use case)